How To Get Your Confidence Back

 51. Positive Self-Talk

 One way to improve self-esteem is through positive self-talk.
 Positive self-talk will give your brain a much-needed boost.
 You will feel better too.
 This is different from affirmations.
 How can you do it?
 Keep positive words in your mind and try to catch yourself when you hear negative words.
 Words like can vs can’t will really help.
 Tell yourself things like ‘I have confidence in me‘ or ‘I have confidence.‘ Always be mindful of the thoughts you keep in your head.

 52. Build Yourself Up

 It’s vital that you are seen as confident.
 And one of the best ways to do that is to build yourself up.
 What this means is that you should build yourself up in every way.
 I’m talking about the way you talk, walk, look and everything.
 Most of the points here tell you how to do them individually.
 This point is for your overall self.

 53. Empower Yourself

 It’s indeed a great feeling when you feel empowered.
 Being confident has a lot to do with empowering ourselves and help make you the best you can be.
 Here’s a neat post about how you can do that.

 Despite all of the problems and worries that the media tries to bring to your attention, we are living in the best times in history.
 Poverty is lower, worldwide, than it has ever been before, and we’re surrounded by technological marvels that weren’t even dreamed of 10 years ago.
 Pay attention to that, and enjoy it.

 With those 53 actions, it’s your turn now!
-Which actions are you going to take today?
+Which actions are you going to take today to boost your confidence?
 Start by sharing this to encourage others!